On the Eve of Destruction: 1991–1995

 On the Eve of Destruction: 1991–1995 is a compilation album by the Detroit, Michigan punk rock band The Suicide Machines, released in 2005 by Noise Riot Records.
 It collects nearly all the tracks from the band's early releases, including The Essential Kevorkian and Green World demos, the "Vans Song" single, and other demos and rare tracks.
 Several of the songs were re-recorded for the band's debut album Destruction by Definition in 1996 but appear here in early, rawer forms.
 It was the first release from Noise Riot, a label founded by Suicide Machines singer Jason Navarro.
-It was the band's final release, as they broke up the following year.
+It was the band's final release prior to their break up, lasting from 2006 to 2009, but a new album, Revolution Spring has since been released in 2020.